A Contextual Bandit Approach for Value-oriented Prediction Interval Forecasting: Preliminaries

-In this work, we focus on issuing value-oriented PI for a two timescale VPP operation task.
-The illustration of the day-ahead and real-time decision-making processes is shown Fig. \ref{Fig 1}.
-The day-ahead decision $\bm{x}_t$ is made at time $t$ to determine the generation levels and market bidding quantity under the uncertain wind power output $Y_{t+k}$ to satisfy the load demand $l_{t+k}$.
-Likewise, the decision $p_t$ regarding the day-ahead schedule of wind power is also made at time $t$.
-We assume the load forecast is rather accurate and the future wind power output is the only source of uncertainty.
-The real-time stage decision $\bm{z}_{t+k}$ is made at time $t+k$, which settles the forecast deviation after knowing the wind power realization $y_{t+k}$.
-As the decision $p_t$ is related with the forecast deviation, the day-ahead decision has impact on the decision of real-time stage.
+In this work, we focus on issuing value-oriented PI for a two-timescale VPP operation task.
+The illustration of the day-ahead and real-time decision-making processes is shown Fig. \ref{Fig 1}, where the day-ahead and real-time decisions are made at different time.
+The day-ahead decision $\bm{x}_D$ is made to determine the generation levels and market bidding quantity under the uncertain wind power output $Y_{t+k}$ to satisfy the load demand $l_{t+k}$.
+Likewise, the decision $p_D$ regarding the day-ahead schedule of wind power is also made in the day-ahead problem.
+Here, we assume the load forecast is rather accurate and the future wind power output is the only source of uncertainty.
+The real-time stage decision $\bm{z}_R$ is made after knowing the wind power realization $y_{t+k}$, which settles the forecast deviation.
+As the decision $p_D$ is related with the forecast deviation, the day-ahead decision has impact on the decision of the real-time problem.
 To make the day-ahead decision optimal, the relationship among the day-ahead and real-time decision variables should be properly accounted for by solving a single optimization problem at a day-ahead time.
-In this sense, the real-time stage in the single optimization problem is a look-ahead one for the future time $t+k$, which is referred to as a recourse problem in the literature \cite{morales2013integrating}.
-By describing the random variable $Y_{t+k}$ using an uncertainty set which is the prediction interval $\mathcal{Y}_{t+k}$ in this work, the day-ahead problem at time $t$ is a robust optimization with recourse.
+In this sense, the real-time stage in the single optimization problem is a look-ahead one, which is referred to as a recourse problem in the literature \cite{morales2013integrating}.
+By describing the random variable $Y_{t+k}$ using an uncertainty set which is the prediction interval $\mathcal{Y}_{t+k}$ in this work, the day-ahead problem is a robust optimization with recourse.
 The general form is given by,

-where $I^p$ is the set of day-ahead inequality constraints regarding $\bm{x}_t$, and $p_t$ is the day-ahead variable of scheduled wind power.
-Eqs \eqref{4(b)} and \eqref{4(c)} are the inequality constraints of capacity limits, and \eqref{4(d)} is the equality constraint ensuring power balance. $\mathcal{Q}_{t+k|t}$ is the recourse problem made at time $t$ for future time $t+k$.
-Let $w_{t+k|t}$ denote the uncertain parameter, whose realization is within the uncertainty set $\mathcal{Y}_{t+k}$.
+where $I^D$ is the set of day-ahead inequality constraints regarding $\bm{x}_D$, and $p_D$ is the day-ahead variable of scheduled wind power.
+Eqs \eqref{8(b)} and \eqref{8(c)} are the inequality constraints of capacity limits, and \eqref{8(d)} is the equality constraint ensuring power balance. $\mathcal{Q}_{\xi}^D$ is the recourse problem for future time.
+Let $\xi$ denote the uncertain parameter, whose realization is within the uncertainty set $\mathcal{Y}_{t+k}$.
 The problem is described as,